nselby/nselby.github.io/_posts/2016-05-30-Are-You-Certain?.md

   <li>Do you know whether the Fourth Amendment has anything to do with protecting us against being killed by the police? </li>
   <li>Do you know whether a TASER is non-deadly force, or deadly force? </li>
   <li>Should officers fire a warning shot, if time allows?</li>
-  <li>Do you know what Forrett v Richardson was?
-And how it affects officers’ use of force?</li>
   <li>Does an officer need to wait until a person has fired at him before the officer may defend himself?</li>
   <li>Do you understand your rights when you are stopped and frisked? </li>
   <li>Do you understand the limits on officers during a “Terry stop,” which refers to Terry v.
 Ohio?</li>